 The Big Mac isn’t increasing in price.
 The dollar is decreasing in value.

-If you worked hard to save $10,000 and put it in a savings account then the bank will pay you $1 at the end of the year.
-Unless you’re a big spender and qualify for the Platinum Honors Tier.
-Then you’ll earn $4…don’t spend it all in one place!
+For example, check out this image to see the interest rate that Bank of America offers.
+Not 1%.
+Not even 0.1%.
+But 0.01%.
+This is laughably low and means that if you worked hard to save $10,000 and put it in a savings account then the bank will pay you $1 at the end of the year.
+Even if you qualify for Bank of America’s “Platinum Honors Tier” you’ll still only earn $4…don’t spend it all in one place!

-What’s the bottom line?
+What’s the Bottom Line?